JustAnotherBitt/Finance-Control/README.md

 - Ensures sufficient balance before processing withdrawals or transfers.

 ## Observations
-- IDE used in the project: <a href="https://code.visualstudio.com/download">Visual Studio Code</a>.
+- IDE used: <a href="https://code.visualstudio.com/download">Visual Studio Code</a>.
 - Database viewer used <a href="https://github.com/qwtel/sqlite-viewer-vscode">SQLite Viwer for VS Code</a>.